sapegin/washingcode-book/manuscript/020_Avoid_loops.md

   .reduce((acc, val) => acc + val);
 ```

 Now the purpose of each step is more clear.
-Using the `reduce()` to calculate a sum of all array items is one of the most typical use cases for this method, and this pattern is easier to recognize here than in the original code.
+Using the `reduce()` to calculate a sum of all array elements is one of the most typical use cases for this method, and this pattern is easier to recognize here than in the original code.

 <!-- expect(totalPrice).toBe(105) -->